shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

     }
 ```

-Till now, We have created 2 function init_blog and signup user with name and avatar.
-Specifically signup takes two arguments.
-What if user mistakenly sent the wrong name and the user wants to update it??
+Until now, We have created 2 function `init_blog` and `signup_user` with name and avatar.
+Specifically, `signup_user` takes two arguments.
+What if a user mistakenly sent the wrong name and the user wants to update it??
 You guessed it right.
-We will create next function that allows the user to update name and avatar of their account.
+We will create a function that allows the user to update name and avatar of their account.

 ```rust
   pub fn update_user(ctx: Context<UpdateUser>, name: String, avatar: String) -> ProgramResult {